 How does the church play a role as an agency of support for young people longing for a care-giving God?

 A care-giving faith is a pattern of youth attachment behaviour towards God in which the young person emphasises the importance of needing care and emotional support in their faith experience.
-Their need for care-giving is justified because of the difficult experiences they had with their earthly parents and primary caregivers.
+Their need for caregiving is justified because of the difficult experiences they had with their earthly parents and primary caregivers.
 The consequence of having abusive family relationships is that the abused often respond by developing insecure coping styles such as being anxious, dismissive, fearful, or even abusive, in order to block their conflicting past experiences.
-On the other hand, others may seek for a substitute relationship in a more reliable caregiver who will heal the wounds of their past and inspire a hopeful future.
+On the other hand, others may seek a substitute relationship with a more reliable caregiver who will heal the wounds of their past and inspire a hopeful future.
 Many of the young people in the study (see The Psychology of Youth Faith Formation) found this serenity in God.
-Their relationship with God was used as a method of alleviating the pain and entanglements of the past, while meeting their own needs of attachment.
+Their relationship with God was used as a method of alleviating the pain and entanglements of the past while meeting their own needs of attachment.

 A church where young people are coming to faith because of the (fatherly or motherly) care-giving qualities of God ought to be one in which its leaders and community are reliable caregivers themselves since they are the very reflection of the One on whose behalf they lead

 The problem with this kind of faith is that it is not grounded.
 It is like a house that is built on sand.
 When the rains and winds of life come and the winds of disappointment beat against it, it will collapse with a mighty crash.
 When God is perceived to be distant or not answering their prayers, most youth often re-launch the search for another caregiver because their attachment needs are not met.
 While there is a great difficulty comprehending this kind of faith, this can also be a great opportunity for the church and faith communities.
 How does the church play a role as an agency of support for young people longing for a care-giving God?
-A church where young people are coming to faith because of the (fatherly or motherly) care-giving qualities of God ought to be one in which its leaders and community are reliable caregivers themselves since they are the very reflection of the One on whose behalf they lead.
+A church where young people are coming to faith because of the (fatherly or motherly) caregiving qualities of God ought to be one in which its leaders and community are reliable caregivers themselves since they are the very reflection of the One on whose behalf they lead.
 Christ was an embodiment of mercy and care, and therefore those that follow Him must be a mirror image of His character to the world.